tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

   - The fractional amount `$123.45` is represented as the integer `12345`.

 - In JPY, `¥‎1` = `1` yen.
 So for example,
-  - The fractional amount `¥‎123.00` is represented as the integer `123`.
-  - The fractional amount `¥‎123.45` is represented as the integer `123`.
+  - The fractional amount `¥‎123` is represented as the integer `123`.

 - In IQD, `1 د.ع` = `1000` fils.
 So for example,
-  - The fractional amount `0.45 د.ع` is represented as the integer `450`.
+  - The fractional amount `0.450 د.ع` is represented as the integer `450`.
-  - The fractional amount `123.00 د.ع` is represented as the integer `123000`.
+  - The fractional amount `123.000 د.ع` is represented as the integer `123000`.
-  - The fractional amount `123.45 د.ع` is represented as the integer `123450`.
+  - The fractional amount `123.450 د.ع` is represented as the integer `123450`.

 The other direction works as well.
 If the smallest useful unit of an asset is `10,000,000` units, then it can be scaled down to the integer `1` using an asset scale of `-7`.